So, you’re back from abroad. Now what?

 Study Abroad is always willing to work with students who wish to get involved, including tabling, handing out fliers, speaking at info sessions or simply submitting your contact information to be given to prospective students.

-Held annually in New England.
+- The Lessons From Abroad Re-Entry Conference is held annually in New England.
 Conference highlights include:

 - Meeting other recent study abroad returnees from all over New England